Right to buy

 - The amount of discount to be repaid if a property is resold within 5 years is a percentage of the value of the property when it is resold

 Be suspicious if anyone tries to tell you that the Right to Buy is ending soon, or asks if they can buy your home on your behalf.
-Always check with Dartford Council staff before making any decisions or signing any papers to do with buying your home.
+Always check with the Right to Buy team before making any decisions or signing any papers to do with buying your home.

 Some tenants have found themselves homeless after agreeing to such deals.
 You do not have to pay anything for the application forms to buy your home as these are available freely on request.
-Remember, if in doubt, check it out.
+If in doubt, check it out.